-On October 4, 2005, the Senate voted to amend S. 1197, the Violence Against Women Act (VAWA) of 2005, as reported earlier by the Judiciary Committee, and subsequently passed the bill by unanimous consent.
-In addition to making technical corrections, this floor amendment modified housing and other provisions in the bill, and inserted a new Title X related to DNA fingerprinting.
 On September 28, 2005, the House approved H.R.
-3402, the Department of Justice (DOJ) Appropriations Authorization Act, Fiscal Years 2006 through 2009, which contains the House version of the VAWA Reauthorization Act of 2005.
-Among other things, these bills would reauthorize VAWA; continue to encourage collaboration among law enforcement, judicial personnel, and public and private service providers to victims of domestic and sexual violence; require a campaign to increase public awareness of domestic violence; address the special needs of victims of domestic and sexual violence, including the elderly, disabled, children, youth, and individuals of ethnic and racial communities; provide emergency leave and long-term transitional housing for victims; make provisions gender neutral, and require studies and reports on the effectiveness of approaches used for certain grants in combating domestic and sexual violence.
-Other bills introduced in the 109th Congress with provisions relating to violence against women include H.R.
+3402, the Department of Justice Appropriations Authorization Act, Fiscal Years 2006 through 2009, which contains provisions to reauthorize expiring Violence Against Women Act (VAWA) programs.
+On September 12, 2005, S. 1197, the Violence Against Women Act of 2005, was reported by the Senate Judiciary Committee.
+Among other provisions, these bills would reauthorize VAWA, continue to encourage collaboration among law enforcement, judicial personnel, and public and private service providers to victims of domestic and sexual violence; address the special needs of victims of domestic and sexual violence who are elderly, disabled, children, youth, and individuals of ethnic and racial communities, including Native Americans; provide emergency leave and long-term transitional housing for victims; make provisions gender neutral; and require studies and reports on the effectiveness of approaches used for certain grants in combating domestic and sexual violence.
+Other bills introduced in the 109th Congress with provisions relating to violence against women include: H.R.
 1214, H.R.
+2862, H.R.
 2876, H.R.
 3171, and H.R.
 3594.

 Both the House and the Senate have passed H.R.
-2862, an appropriations bill for the Department of Justice and related agencies, providing \$386.04 million in FY2006 for VAWA programs administered by DOJ.
-The House has passed H.R.
-3010, providing a total of \$129 million for VAWA programs administered by the Department of Health and Human Services (HHS).
+2862, an appropriations bill for the Department of Justice and related agencies, providing \$386.04 million in FY2006 for Violence Against Women Act programs administered by the Department of Justice.
+The House passed H.R.
+3010, providing a total of \$129 million for VAWA programs administered by HHS.
 The Senate Appropriations Committee reported H.R.
-3010 on July 14, 2005, recommending \$129 million for VAWA programs administered by HHS; the full Senate began debate on this bill October 21.
+3010 on July 14, 2005, recommending \$129 million for VAWA programs administered by HHS.

-During the 108th Congress, the Keeping Children and Families Safe Act of 2003 (P.L.
+During the 108th Congress the Keeping Children and Families Safe Act of 2003 (P.L.
 108-36), and the PROTECT Act (P.L.
 108-21) were passed, which, among other provisions, authorized funding of HHS and DOJ transitional housing assistance programs for victims of domestic violence, respectively.
 The Keeping Children and Families Safe Act also extended to FY2008 authorization for the national domestic violence hotline and grants for battered women's shelters programs.

-The original Violence Against Women Act, enacted in 1994 as Title IV of the Violent Crime Control and Law Enforcement Act (P.L.
-103-322), established within DOJ and HHS discretionary grant programs for state, local, and Indian tribal governments.
-The Violence Against Women Act of 2000 (VAWA 2000), enacted on October 28, 2000, as Division B of the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
-106-386), reauthorized most of the original programs of VAWA through FY2005, set new funding levels, and created new grant programs to address sexual assaults on campuses and assist victims of domestic abuse.
+The original Violence Against Women Act, enacted as Title IV of the Violent Crime Control and Law Enforcement Act (P.L.
+103-322), became law in 1994.
+To address violence against women, VAWA established within DOJ and HHS a number of discretionary grant programs for state, local and Indian tribal governments.
+The Violence Against Women Act of 2000 (VAWA 2000) was enacted on October 28, 2000, as Division B of the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
+106-386).
+VAWA 2000 reauthorized most of the original programs of VAWA through FY2005.
+VAWA 2000 set new funding levels and created new grant programs to prevent sexual assaults on campuses, assist victims of violence with civil legal concerns, create transitional housing for victims of domestic abuse, and protect elderly and disabled victims of domestic violence.
+In addition, VAWA 2000 created a program for safe custody exchange for families of domestic violence.
 This report will be updated to reflect legislative activity.